 Frequently Asked Questions

-Most frequent medical cannabis questions and answers
+Most frequent nature-based medicine questions and answers

 - Ask for help during your consultation if you need it

-DVA Card Holders are eligible for medication and consultation rebates by the DVA.
-Patients must present a letter from their pain or psychiatry specialists.
-This is typically for chronic pain or chronic pain and associated conditions (eg. PTSD).
+DVA Card Holders may be eligible for medication and consultation rebates by the DVA.
+Patients must present a letter of support from their pain specialists.
+This is typically for pain or associated conditions.
 Each case is assessed and funded by the DVA based on its own merit.